 The accommodation we offer is in our own home, a large 17th century house on three levels at the top of the medieval village of Vinsobres, or, in bed and breakfast (chambres d'hotes) accommodation in the village.Please note that there are different tarifs for the bedrooms.
 We have 5 bedrooms, 2 doubles, 2 twin bedded and 1 single bedroom.
 One bedroom is ensuite and the others have 2 fully equipped bathrooms plus an extra WC.
 We add a supplement of E100 for single occupancy of the ensuite bedroom and E50 for single occupancy of a twin room.
 Please do contact us if you have any queries, thank you.

 The village of Vinsobres

 For those who stay chez nous there is comfortable accommodation on two floors.
-On the ground floor there is an ensuite double bedroom; on the top floor two double-rooms and two with twin beds.
+On the ground floor there is an ensuite double bedroom.
+On the top floor there are two double-rooms and two with twin beds.
 All have lovely views and period features.
 On the top floor there are two modernised shower rooms with toilets and one separate wc.
 All bed linen and towels are provided.

 View of the house from the grande Rue